RetroPie/RetroPie-Docs/docs/Creating-Your-Own-EmulationStation-Theme.md

 </view>
 ```

 The final step is to ensure backward compatibility with earlier versions of EmulationStation that do no support video.
 To do this, we use a `feature` element.
-The feature element is used to hide portions of the theme xml from versions that do not support the specified feature.
+The feature element is used to hide portions of the theme XML from versions that do not support the specified feature.

 ```xml
 <view name="detailed">